 The last alternative is perhaps the small tourist buses.
 The ticket costs 15€ and allows you to get on and off whenever you want on a given route.
 I won’t hide the fact that normally I HATE those tours where you are parked in a brightly colored mini-bus, but I think I could have made an exception (if like me you often lose in the coin toss to find out who’s driving you surely see my motivation).
 Afterwards, this means of transportation is rather to be preferred in high season when the schedules are more regular.
 You can see more information on the Getyourguide website.

 Where to stay in Piedmont?

 Options are not what is missing around here!
 There really is something for every budget and every taste.
 During our stay we tested 2 different accommodations:

-- An airbnb in the center of Nizza Monferrato (it was more convenient to go to the wedding because our friends had organized shuttles from there so that nobody had to drive).
+- An apartment in the center of Nizza Monferrato (it was more convenient to go to the wedding because our friends had organized shuttles from there so that nobody had to drive).
 It was in fact an apart-hotel, all the rooms are on airbnb if ever.

 - A small apartment in the vineyards above Canelli.
 We really liked this place!
 The owner is a winemaker of the village and we could go to taste his wines one evening.
 The apartment was very comfortable and above all well placed!
-We had this one.
-The owner also has a second flat in the same house: this one.
-It’s a bit bigger (for 4 people) but with a more beautiful terrace (of course it’s more expensive).

 Both options were very nice and especially in our budget 😉